Petfinder Review: Important Things to Consider

-We recommend using Petfinder to search for available pets around you and then calling the shelters or rescue organizations directly, so you get a quick response about whether the listed information is still accurate.
+I recommend using Petfinder to search for available pets around you and then calling the shelters or rescue organizations directly, so you get a quick response about whether the listed information is still accurate.

-Our advice?
-Don’t fall in love with a pet based on their Petfinder profile without visiting them first.
+However, don’t fall in love with a pet based on their Petfinder profile without visiting them first.
 You’ll need to take some time to experience an animal’s personality firsthand before deciding whether they are the right fit for your home.

 How many times can you stand not getting the dog?Overall Experience: